jschairb/doughboy/README.markdown

 Command Components
 ------------------

-Each command is composed of 3 separate components: executable, options, arguments.
+Each command is composed of 2 components, executable and arguments.

 ### Executable

 When this component is set, the full-path is captured.
 If no path information could be determined, the executable passed will be used.

-### Options

-Options are command line switches that either start w/ "-" or "--".

 ### Arguments